weibeld-personalisation/windows/README.md

 > Once installed, you can locate Windows Terminal as `wt` in the start menu.

-Windows Terminal can be fully configured through a single JSON filed called `settings.json`.
+Windows Terminal can be fully configured through a single JSON file called `settings.json`.

-Windows Terminal can be customised and configured in myriads of ways, and it's worth to do so because this is where you will probably spend 90% of your time when you're working on the Windows machine.
+Windows Terminal can be customised and configured in a myriad of ways, and it's worth doing so because this is where you will probably spend 90% of your time when you're working on the Windows machine.

 The entire configuration is contained in a single JSON file called `settings.json`.
 That means, customising Windows Terminal is as easy as importing a custom `settings.json` file into Windows Terminal.
 Here is a ready-to-use `settings.json` file and how to apply it: